jaydm26/jaydm26.github.io/portfolio/computational-math-and-engineering/fisher-information.md

 \\[ Var(\\theta) \\geq \\dfrac{1}{I(\\theta)} \\]

 In the case of multi-parameter estimation, we will obtain the covariance matrix.
 As one can already guess, with the covariance matrix, it is now possible to provide a confidence interval for the parameters, and propogate the uncertainty forwards in a model.
 This could also used in Gaussian Processes (if Y is distributed normally).

+You can follow along with the steps described above in the notebook [here](https://github.com/jaydm26/Kalman-Filter/blob/master/Fisher%20Information.ipynb).